 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

 Ocean Trails Reserve is a preserved, rugged coastline known as a habitat for native gnatcatcher birds.
-It includes habitat areas restored by Trump National Golf Course south of Palos Verdes Drive.
+The includes habitat areas restored by Trump National Golf Course south of Palos Verdes Drive.
+The elevation gain of the trail is 252 feet to 452 feet.
+The trail is generally considered an easy trail route.
 The Conservation easements were placed over the adjacent 54-acre Shoreline Park.
 Ocean Trails Reserve has the facilities of restrooms, a drinking fountain, and an adjacent Picnic Area.
 Visitors can also enjoy the ocean views, dolphin and whale sightings.
 The trail has shade and is leveled enough to make it an easy trail to hike.
-You can explore the Spectacular views from the blufftop trails and a palette of colours during the spring flower bloom in March and April.
+You can explore the Spectacular views from the blufftop trails and a palette of colors during the spring flower bloom in March and April.

 Specialty: